vamolessa/vamolessa.github.io/blog/mem_write.md

 }
 ```

-i've come up with the name `mem_write` since it looks like one of those stream write functions but for memory.
+I've come up with the name `mem_write` since it looks like one of those stream write functions but for memory.

-at first this does not change much as the only change was to add a parameter (`dst_end`).
+At first this does not change much as the only change was to add a parameter (`dst_end`).
-at least we can assert that we have space in dst buffer.
+At least we can assert that we have space in dst buffer.
-one further improvement which helps us writing to the correct part of dst buffer, is to keep a separate "cursor"
+One further improvement which helps us writing to the correct part of dst buffer, is to keep a separate "cursor"
-which points the next "free" space in dst buffer. like so:
+which points the next "free" space in dst buffer.
+Like so:

 ```c
 static b32